Natural, nutritious meals and treats for dogs

 Once signed up, David wanted to set up their Dash in a way that made the most sense to the business - so colleagues would be able to find the assets they needed, quickly.

-One of the ways he did that was using attributes.
-Essentially, attributes are tags you can add to images which help a user find the asset they’re looking for.
+One of the ways he did that was using custom fields.
+Essentially, fields are tags you can add to images which help a user find the asset they’re looking for.
 Forthglade have made good use of them, building a system of organisation which works well for their business.

 This is one of David’s favourite features about Dash: